Old Fashioned Buttermilk Chocolate Sheet Cake with Chocolate Frosting

 - Salt – Cuts some of the sweetness, while also enhancing the flavors in this cake.

-- Large Eggs – Eggs add richness and moisture to this cake, as well as acting as a binder for the ingredients.
+- Eggs – Add richness and moisture to this cake, as well as acting as a binder for the ingredients.

-- Buttermilk – Adding buttermilk to this cake not only intensifies the chocolate flavor, but it also helps keep the cake tender.
+- Buttermilk – Adding buttermilk to this cake not only intensifies the chocolate flavor, but it also helps keep the cake moist and tender.

-- Vanilla Extract – A splash of vanilla to enhance the chocolate, while also providing a full-bodied flavor in every bite.
+- Vanilla Extract – A splash of vanilla enhances the chocolate, while adding depth to the overall flavor of the batter.

 How To Make This Chocolate Sheet Cake